red/web-redlake/content/en/products/openme.md

       - title: "Fast"
         description: "The internal data format is rich, but not bloated.
 More capable than JSON, to describe real world information directly, but not bloated and human hostile like XML.
 All that means messages are smaller to transmit and faster to encode and decode.
 But we put people first, and don't over-optimize.
 It only needs to be faster than you, not faster than light."
       - title: "Secure"
         description: "OpenME is easy to extend, adding workflows and features you need.
 Mold it to your needs, seamlessly with plugins, or with calls to external APIs.
-In the OpenME universe, each "world" is separate and secure from others.
+In the OpenME universe, each \"world\" is separate and secure from others.
 In a trusted world things can go faster, but to communicate with other worlds you send messages.
 Those messages can be treated as passive content, or as code and commands.
 But this is not your ancestor's `eval`.
 Messages are dialected DSLs (Domain Specific Langauges), which gives you complete control over what they are allowed to do, or not."
   - template: "action-feature"
     heading: "Need custom OpenME extensions, consulting, or training?"
     content: We’re here to help!
-Once OpenME is released, you can use it directly to contat us. team."
+Once OpenME is released, you can use it directly to contat us.
     button_text: "Contact Us"
     button_url: "/contact/"
     bg_dark: false